hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/26__Praveen_R._Bhat.md

 > dealt with by the same Bhashyakara in Mandukya 1.6 and Chandogya 6th
 > chapter.
 Bhashyakara may not answer all questions everywhere as they are
 > answered elsewhere.
 Brihad is the last studied Upanishad in the sequence of
-> ten. ​Upanishads are one unit.
+> ten.
+Upanishads are one unit.
 Although one is sufficient, it doesn't mean
 > that others are completely contradictory or even tangential.
 Else
 > Bhashyakara need not quote other Upanishad mantras as hetus in any
 > commentary.